dps923/winter2020/notes/core-data-multi-entities.md

 let employees = c.employees
 // The type of employees will be NSSet
 // This is the base class for sets, and is very generic
-// For example, it doesn't let us do this... let emp = employees[0] let emp = employees.first
+// For example, it does not let us do this... let emp = employees[0] let emp = employees.first
 // The following idea will also fail; it won't find "name"